peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

 ![](Exploratory-Data-Analysis_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

 ### 3.4.2.
-How do categories differ in terms of Views?
+How do categories differ in terms of views?

 ``` r
 ggplot(raw_data_cat) +